 - Not a dedicated interior design vision board app

 You can add your own images or browse the website’s library.
-Either way, it’s not difficult to create an interior design vision board.
+Either way, it’s not difficult to create an interior design vision board on Canva.

 It’s generally tailored to brand mood boards so might not have the range of functions or images you need for an interior design vision board.
 Even so, it puts you in a much better position than others.